 Sketch User Experience:

 Sketch has a very powerful design that allows for the rapid creation of prototypes.
 The apps are stable and simple to use.
-It is designed by someone that is actually using programs like this and it shows.
+It is designed by someone who is actually using programs like this and it shows.

 Unfortunately, it has a major limitation, which is that it is only available for macOS software, and it isn’t usable on Windows.
 This limits the amount you can share the software or open it up to new users.